pyhacks/assign-overload/README.md

 This function should be called once.
 Consecutive calls doesn't modify and execute the source code again.
 Lastly, this function will introduce 2 other global varriables to the current module: ```patched``` and ```executing_patch```.
 These variables are internally used by the library and they are documented here only to prevent the user from changing them.

+# Limitations
+Unpacking during assignment and the walrus operator are not supported.
+If you attempt to call assign_overload.patch_and_reload_module() from a module using these features, you will face an error.